 Cards that expire before or mid-season in the coaching term will not be accepted.

 If the district you coach in has subscribed to COSER 506, you may be eligible to take the Basic Life Support courses offered through TST BOCES.
 These courses are the ones that are through an approved agency that uses the course outlines and time requirements set by SED, therefore approved for the CPR and First Aid requirements.
 Check with your Athletic Director for the date/time your District has scheduled the classes.

 When you apply for your certificate, some of the fields may show as “met” with a check mark next to it, while others will not show as met, even though you have submitted the appropriate documentation.
 Do not be alarmed if you encounter this with your file.
 Some fields (including First Aid and CPR) must be manually tripped to “met” by the evaluator.
 Always send a copy of your First Aid and CPR cards showing a current/valid date directly to the BOCES Regional Certification Office (RCO).

 Support documentation for your coaching applications for those coaching in a local district must be sent to:

 TST BOCES 555 Warren Rd.
 Ithaca, NY 14850

-Documents may be sent via the inter-school “bus mail,” via US Mail or delivered in person.
+Documents may be sent via the inter-school “bus mail,” via US Mail, scanned and sent as an attachment to email@example.com or delivered in person.

-TST BOCES Adult Ed.
-Dept. provides the required Coaching classes on a rotating schedule.
-Pre-registration is required for each class – Contact the Adult Ed office at 257-1561 for more information.
+TST BOCES Adult Education provides the required Coaching classes on a rotating schedule.
+Pre-registration is required for each class – Contact the Adult Education office at 257-1561.